9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

 also polymorphic, so the elements of the list will be represented as heap allocated `double` values.

-What we\'d like to do is eliminate the list entirely, keeping just the next element we need in a register.
+What we'd like to do is eliminate the list entirely, keeping just the next element we need in a register.
 Perhaps surprisingly, GHC is able to transform the list program into a listless version, using an optimization known as deforestation, which refers to a general class of